8 Essential Milestones to Minimize Software Development Project Risks

 Putting the right software project milestones in place can help you increase your chances of success.
 PMI reports that 37% of projects fail due to the lack of defined project objectives and milestones.

-Essential milestones for every software project
+Essential software development milestones for every project

 Below are some software project milestone examples that can help usher your project over the finish line.